FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/motors/motors.rst

       REV Robotics Core Hex 12V DC Motor

 Motors are the primary drivers of a robot.
-All motors are 12v brushed DC motors and are enumerated in :ref:`Game Manual Part 1 <manuals/game_manuals/game_manuals:game manuals>`.
-They may only be controlled via a REV Expansion Hub, REV Control Hub, REV SPARKmini Motor Controller, or VEX Motor Controller 29. ``<RE09>``
+All motors are 12v brushed DC motors and are enumerated in the :ref:`Competition Manual <manuals/game_manuals/game_manuals:competition manual>`.
+They may only be controlled via a REV Expansion Hub, REV Control Hub, REV SPARKmini Motor Controller, or VEX Motor Controller 29.

 Additional Resources
 ---------------------